Josh Sargent: Senior

 On November 7, 2017, Sargent received his first senior call up for a friendly against Portugal.
 He thus became the only American player ever to appear in an under-17, under-20, and senior camp in the same calendar year.
 On May 28, 2018, Sargent earned his first cap for the senior team in a friendly against Bolivia and scored his first international goal.
 He became the fourth-youngest player to score for the United States, until Timothy Weah, two days younger than Sargent, scored his first goal minutes later.

-On 9 November 2022, Sargent was named in the United States 26-man squad for the 2022 FIFA World Cup.
-Sargent would play in all 3 of the United States' group matches, starting the games against Wales and Iran.
+On November 9, 2022, Sargent was named in the United States 26-man squad for the 2022 FIFA World Cup.
+He would play in all 3 of the United States' group matches, starting the games against Wales and Iran.
 Sargent hit the post with a header early in the match against Wales.
-He was substituted after picking up an ankle injury against Iran.
-This ruled Sargent out of the United States' round of 16 clash against the Netherlands.
+He was substituted after picking up an ankle injury against Iran, ruling him out of the United States' round of 16 clash against the Netherlands.

 Personal life

-Josh Sargent is married to Kirsten Lepping.
+Sargent is married to Kirsten Lepping.
 They were engaged in August 2020.
-Sargent has one daughter who was born on January 13, 2022.
+He has one daughter who was born on January 13, 2022.